bevy-logging/bevy_logging/src/chapter_4.md

 Clearly we have a problem with spammy, we could just delete the spammy logs like we would have to do with techniques in the previous chapter.
 However for the sake of the excercies lets pretend that we sometimes is useful

-lets put in a log code so we cannot just change the applications logging levels
+Lets put in a log code so we cannot just change the applications logging levels

 ```rust
 fn setup(